Landscape Design Software for Professionals | 2D and 3D Design | Autodesk

 Learn how to create a landscape architecture BIM model in Civil 3D.
 Uncover the challenges facing landscape architects and urban designers and learn how to create a workflow used to deliver a large-scale landscape project in a BIM environment.

-Discover how to model landscape elements in InfraWorks (US site) and how to import information from different data sources, including Revit (US site) and Civil 3D (US site).
+Discover how to model landscape elements in InfraWorks and how to import information from different data sources, including Revit and Civil 3D.

 Learn how you can use Revit (US site) software for landscape architecture with some assistance from Dynamo Studio (US site) extension.